shrimpactivity/deadlock-anvil/README.md

 If an item has a a condition, but no relevant stats, add the condition priority If an item has a condition and relevant stats, add the condition priority + the stats priority If an item has the stats but not the condition priority, add the stats priority

+## Calculation

+- Conditions alone should not have value
+- Conditions only mean the associated stat has it's value fully considered.